 5. Swap a Skill

-Everyone’s got a hidden talent, whether it’s speaking another language, playing an instrument, cooking a signature dish or nailing a tricky dance move.
+Everyone’s got a special skillset, whether it’s speaking another language, coding, playing an instrument, cooking a signature dish or nailing a tricky dance move.
 Chances are, your partner has a skill you’d love to learn and vice versa, so Valentine’s Day could be the perfect excuse to share a bit of your hard-earned wisdom.
 Learning something new is a brilliant way to build an even stronger bond; it requires patience, reassurance and support, which are all hallmarks of a good partnership anyway.

 READ MORE: 25 Cute Date Ideas for Newlyweds

 8. Go to an Art Gallery or MuseumThere are hundreds of museums and galleries across the UK that allow you to wander amongst their wares for free, (or at most a suggested donation that means you simply pay what you can).
 Even better, lots of them are open in the evening, when there are far fewer school trips and groups of tourists to navigate and the vibe feels a little more elegant.
 Want to go the extra mile?
 Study up a little beforehand and wow your date with your impressive analysis of all the famous paintings.

 Nothing says commitment to your relationship like making shared goals – and they can be as full-on or as fun as you like.
 Make a list of things to do in the next year, before your wedding, on your honeymoon or even the rest of your lives.

 Upgrade the sofa-cushion-structure of your childhood by building a truly grown-up fort: think fat, squishy cushions, twinkly fairy lights, artfully-draped sheets and cosy knitted throws.
 Setting it up together is an activity in itself, but once you’re done, bring your favourite books or a laptop for an impromptu fort cinema experience, or just hang out, drink wine and laze the night away.
 It’s low-key, but still totally lovely.